 When the systems are deployed properly, an IVR call is seven times cheaper than a live call.
 But when they make it more difficult for customers to get the help needed, IVRs can cost companies significantly in the form of lost customers and employees.

-Below are common problems IVR systems cause call centres, along with solutions to prevent them.
+Below are common problems Interactive Voice Response (IVR) systems cause call centres, along with solutions to prevent them.

 Problem: Low customer satisfaction